 Times changed, as they do, and with them came shifts in the demographics of my neighborhood.
 I convinced myself that the people who had lived in my building for decades respected me more than my fellow gentrifiers because I didn't wear Lululemon yoga pants, own a rescue pit bull, or refuse to make eye contact with them in the hall.
 I was one of the "good ones."
 Or was I?
-As time passed and ironically mustachioed men with fixed-gear bikes started to outnumber sincerely mustachioed men with mountain bikes, I began to feel more and more like a fraud.
+As time passed and ironically mustachioed men with fixed gear bikes started to outnumber sincerely mustachioed men with mountain bikes, I began to feel more and more like a fraud.
 It didn't help that the grim specter of the death of my last relationship hovered everywhere, making the glorified room I called an apartment feel like a prison cell.
 It was time, I decided, to move to a new room.
 A room where I could make more, different, unpleasant memories!

 Moving is a time for reassessment.
 It is a time to ask oneself, Why do I own so many ball gowns?
 It's also, apparently, a time to convince one's self that one owns so many ball gowns because one needs said ball gowns, in spite of the fact that they have become fetid over time.
 (Listen—oneself does not make dry-cleaning money, OK?)

 Moving is also a time for realization.
-It is a time to realize, with horror, how many copies of Inhaler by Tad you have (two, if you're keeping track).
+It is a time to realize, with horror, how many copies of " Inhaler" by Tad you have (two, if you're keeping track).
 Coming face to face with the amount of literal and figurative garbage you've surrounded yourself with, like a fortress between you and all those sociopaths who are into "clean" interior design, is harrowing.
-There is nothing more humbling than watching one of your closest friends buckle under the weight of a box filled with cut-out vinyl and your novelty-coffee-mug collection.
+There is nothing more humbling than watching one of your closest friends buckle under the weight of a box filled with cut-out vinyl and your novelty coffee mug collection.

-When you are young, you are often under the impression that owning interesting things makes you, by proxy, interesting.
+When you are young, you are oftentimes under the impression that owning interesting things makes you, by proxy, interesting.
 When you're older, you realize that, goddamn it, you own far too many VHS tapes of The Gong Show for someone who doesn't own a functional VCR.

 It's funny, the way in which we can convince ourselves we still need things we clearly have no need for.
 The mind is a powerful and stupid organ.
 What, exactly, the things I own are doesn't matter.
 All that matters is that they're mine.
 They, by their association with me, prove that I am here.
-Without their existence, would I exist?
+Without their existence, do I exist?
 (The answer is that I would, but without my Gong Show tapes, and would you really call that living?)

 I did try to unburden myself before the move, selling thousands of dollars worth of things I had acquired over the years for a pittance.
 I gave away a great many trinkets.
 And yet still, in spite of it all, I find myself surrounded by stuff.
 Because I gave up trying to avoid the inevitable.